Mvellimana/ME396P-Final-Project/README.md

 For PC, refer to the image below if connecting to an internal synthesizer in the absence of an external device.
  ![image](https://user-images.githubusercontent.com/20881669/205015998-1083d98e-74d8-49ae-91e1-a43eecfa5754.png)

+## Limitations
+ * Only able to recognize single notes in first 5 octaves
+ * Different processing techniques for chords/high-frequency notes (Harmonic Product Spectrum)
+ * No BPM input currently
+ * Smallest detectable note is ⅛-note (for most bpm), due to FFT Sampling
+ * Difficulty differentiating between rests and sustained notes
+ * Due to variability in signal amplitude/note volume, our samples do not include sustained notes
+ * Music must be played to nearly perfect tempo
+ * We only optimized sheet music readability for 4/4 time signature
+ * Current GUI pause and resume function does not work concurrently with notes displayed.
+It only works for the audio file.

 ## Repository Structure
 To run GUI - Download repository, and run Music_Player.py file.
 Tested audio input files under wav_to_sheet folder.
  * Music_Player.py - Main script to run, produces a gui to convert audio input file to sheet music, midi file and midi communication.
 (Change directory in script to wav_to_sheet folder based on your local directory)